Understanding Crigler-Najjar Syndrome: Symptoms, Causes, Diagnosis, and Treatment

 In some cases, a liver biopsy may be performed to assess the activity of the UGT enzyme.
 However, this is less commonly used due to the invasive nature of the procedure and the availability of genetic testing.

-Treatment for Crigler-Najjar Syndrome
+What are the Treatment Options for Crigler-Najjar Syndrome?

 Phototherapy